 Though not all of these are free, check your local library to see if they have any of these titles before you purchase them.
 Magazines are also a great way to get free financial advice, with many publications offering tips and tricks for getting your money in order.

 As the economy grows more volatile by the day, an increasing number of people are looking for ways to get financial advice.
-The problem is that good financial advice doesn’t come cheap — and for many people, the cost of professional help is simply out of reach.
+The problem is that good financial advice doesn’t come cheap — and for many people, the cost of professional financial aid is simply out of reach.
 Use these tips to get free financial advice from people that know their stuff.
 Good luck!